HDRI Frequently Asked Questions (FAQs)

 When can I submit my HDRI application?

-When will notification of acceptance to the HDRI be sent?
+When will notification of acceptance to HDRI be sent?

-All applicants will receive notification of their application status (accepted or declined) via email by June 2, 2023.
+All applicants will receive notification of their application status (accepted or declined) via email in early June 2024.

 Can I discuss my application for the HDRI program or have it reviewed by NIMHD program officers?